 Oftentimes, the tips on how to start an online boutique are so simplistic you’d think you’ll begin making big money in the next 24 hours.
 In other cases, these tips make the whole task look more difficult than building a nuclear reactor!

 You can plan, build, and operate profitably an online boutique without knowing a single line of code.
 Starting an online boutique is as easy – or as difficult – as starting any other business.
 The number of platforms, with specialized tools, makes opening an online boutique a great deal easier, but the hard work you need to put in remains the same as in any other business.

-Since everyone else has access to the all the tools and platforms as you do, your success is dependent on detailing, on how you’ve used these tools and how you’ve deployed the technology therein rather than the tools.
-The better you understand things, from ecommerce website development to the legalities, the easier your journey becomes.
+Since everyone else has access to the all the tools and platforms as you do, your success is dependent on details, on how you’ve used these tools and how you’ve deployed the technology therein rather than the tools.
+The better you understand things, from eCommerce website development to the legalities, the easier your journey becomes.

 This post breaks down the entire process and explains how to open an online boutique in easy-to-understand parts and helps you through each stage.

 1. Answer the What, Who and Why of Your Boutique.